Luca2471/tarkov_damage_chart/README.md

 # tarkov-ammo-damage-chart

-Application that displays all the ammunitions in the game Escape From Tarkov and their status
+Application that displays all the ammunitions in the game Escape From Tarkov and their stats